Fibre and PCOS: Is the “Fibremaxxing” Trend Actually Helpful?

 This matters because fibre supports gut health, blood sugar balance and inflammation, all key areas affected in PCOS.
 A 2022 meta-analysis highlighted this “fibre gap” and suggested that increasing fibre could be an important nutrition strategy for managing PCOS symptoms.

-Fibremaxing flips this around by making fibre the focus of meals and snacks, often aiming for 30–40g or more daily.
+Fibremaxxing flips this around by making fibre the focus of meals and snacks, often aiming for 30–40g or more daily.
 The trend is popular because it feels positive, it’s about adding in nourishing foods like beans, wholegrains, fruit and vegetables, rather than strict dieting or restriction.

-Why Fibremaxing Could Help in PCOS
+Why Fibremaxxing Could Help in PCOS

 1. Blood Sugar Balance and Insulin Resistance